aliyun/aliyun-secretsmanager-client-python/README_config.md

       e.g. while configuring passwordFromEnvVariable: "your_password_env_variable",
            You need to add your_password_env_variable=< your client key private key password > in env.
     5. clientKeyFile:The path to the client key json file
-    6. ignoreSslCerts:If ignore ssl certs or config the path of the CA certificate of the dkms (1.true: Ignores the ssl certificate, 2.false: Validates the ssl certificate,3.The path of the CA certificate of the dkms)
+    6. ignoreSslCerts:If ignore ssl certs (true: Ignores the ssl certificate, false: Validates the ssl certificate)
+    7. caFilePath:The path of the CA certificate of the dkms
 ```